Posterior Concentration for Gaussian Process Priors under Rescaled and Hierarchical Mat\'ern and Confluent Hypergeometric Covariance Functions: Proofs of Main Results

 Since $\frac{(1+\lambda^2)^{-(v+d/2)}}{m_{M}^{\phi}(\lambda)} \gtrsim \phi^{ 2v}$, we have $\|\mathcal{F}_{\phi} \psi\|_{\mathbb{H}^{\phi}}^2 \geq C \phi^{2v} \|g\|^2_{2,2,v+d/2}$, and thus the unit ball of the RKHS is contained in the Sobolev ball with radius $\phi^{-v}$ (up to a constant) of order $v+d/2$.
 By Theorem 2.7.4 in \cite{wellner2013weak}, the metric entropy of such a Sobolev ball is bounded above by a constant times $(\phi^{-v} )^{\frac{d}{v+d/2}} \varepsilon^{-\frac{d}{v+d/2}}$.
 Next, by Theorem 1.2 of \cite{li1999approximation},

 From the proof of Proposition 3.1 of \citet{li1999approximation}, this bound holds for all $\varepsilon >0$ satisfying:

 By assumption we also have $\phi<1$.
 Thus,

-where the last inequality follows directly form the definition of the rescaled process. (\ref{small ball of matern invariation}) holds for all $\varepsilon$ in an interval independent of $\phi$ since the right hand side is independent of $\phi$, completing the proof. \end{proof}
+where the last inequality follows directly form the definition of the rescaled process and (\ref{small ball of matern invariation}) holds for all $\varepsilon$ in an interval independent of $\phi$, since the right hand side is independent of $\phi$.
+This completes the proof. \end{proof}